lemrob/plastic_pollution_seasonal_variation/README.md

 ## 🔬 Model Summary
-- Annual Plastic Pollution (kg) is taken from The Ocean Cleanup's model
+- Annual Plastic Pollution is taken from The Ocean Cleanup's model
 - Rainfall Data is an external factor to the model, taken from WorldClim2
 - Applies rainfall proportions to estimate **monthly plastic emission profiles**
 - Project focus is on **South East Asia** rivers